relativitydev/relativity-trace-documentation/docs/user_documentation.md

         Identification).
 In order to enable this functionality, manually perform Full Analysis.

-        + When [setting up Language Identification](https://help.relativity.com/RelativityOne/Content/Relativity/Analytics/Running_structured_data_analytics.htm#Creating_a_structured_analytics_set), for the document set, configure the saved search's condition to `Primary languag` = `is not set`.
+        + When [setting up Language Identification](https://help.relativity.com/RelativityOne/Content/Relativity/Analytics/Running_structured_data_analytics.htm#Creating_a_structured_analytics_set), for the document set, configure the saved search's condition to `Primary language` = `is not set`.
 This will ensure that only newly ingested documents are flagged for analysis.

 	![](media/user_documentation_LanguageID_SavedSearch.png)